about me

 “Okay, so I know there are five stages of grief, right?”

-I had experienced over seven years of coaching, and I longed for a forward-thinking, goal-oriented approach, but I couldn’t seem to find it anywhere.
+I had been a life coach for over seven years when I wanted to try to turn my grief around, and I longed for a forward-thinking, goal-oriented approach.
+I just couldn’t seem to find it anywhere.

-As I slowly started to face my deep fears of what I was experiencing, I wondered:
+As I slowly started to face the deep fears of what I was experiencing, I wondered:

 “What would happen if I took my own coaching abilities and created a space for myself to grieve intentionally?”